Omieo223/Tests_Website/readme.md

 ## General info
-This project is simple website about index BMI and with calculator BMI.
+This project is simple website about index BMI with calculator BMI.
 <br>
 User can log in serwis, can calculate his index BMI and check result on tabel.
 <br>